Colombia: Santa Marta & Eastern Andes

 Day 6: We will travel early in the morning to Los Flamencos National Park.
 We will be exploring various xerophytic habitats and stretches of La Guajira, where our prime targets will be regional endemics such as Rufous-vented Chachalaca, Green-rumped Parrotlet, the amazing Vermillion Cardinal, stunning Orinoco Saltator, White-whiskered Spinetail, Buffy Hummingbird, Tocuyo Sparrow, and Chestnut Piculet.
 More widespread but interesting species could include Bare-eyed Pigeon, Caribbean Hornero, Slender-billed and Pale-tipped Inezias, Black-backed Antshrike, and many more.
 We will then have a fairly long drive south to Valledupar, where we will spend one night.

-Day 7: Quite an exciting morning as we will become some of the first birders to see the recently refound Santa Marta Sabrewing.
+Day 7: Quite an exciting morning as we will become some of the first birders to see the recently rediscovered Santa Marta Sabrewing.
 Until this new site became accessible, it had not been recorded since 2010!
 We will spend the rest of the day heading towards Serrania del Perijá, doing some initial birding in the area when we arrive this afternoon for a three night stay.
 Night in Serrania del Perijá.

 Day 10: This morning, we will drive back down the hills and start our drive south.
 After five hours, we will reach the southern stretches of the Perija mountains near La Jagua de Ibirico, where we will go uphill a little to reach a local farm where the highly distinctive Todd’s (or Perija) Parakeet was recently rediscovered.
 The locals have been aware of it for many years, but the news only came to a birder’s ears recently!
 We will spend a few hours birding at this locality and enjoying great views of this striking, endangered parakeet.
 We will also have a second chance at species like Rosy Thrush Tanager.
 We will then continue southwards to reach Ocaña, where we will overnight.

-Day 11: The main reason to visit the remote locality of Ocaña is the nearby Recurve-billed Bushbird Reserve protecting habitat for one of the world's rarest antbirds, the Recurve-billed Bushbird.
+Day 11: The main reason to visit the remote locality of Ocaña is the nearby Recurve-billed Bushbird Reserve protecting habitat for what is one of the world's rarest antbirds, the Recurve-billed Bushbird.
 We will spend the morning exploring trails through bamboo forest in the hope of locating a pair of these spectacular and endangered antbirds, which we have a good chance of finding.
 There are quite a few other birds at this locality that are difficult to find elsewhere in Colombia, and we might well find one or two specialties like Grey-throated Warbler, Klages’s Antbird, Chestnut-bellied Thrush, Black-headed Tanager, Moustached Puffbird, or Moustached Brushfinch.
-We will then start the longish drive (seven hours) to San Vincente de Chucuri, where we will stay for the next three nights.
+We will then start the longish drive (seven hours) to San Vincente de Chucuri, where we will stay for the next two nights.

 Day 12: Full day birding at Cerulean Warbler Reserve in the town of San Vicente de Chucuri and bordering the Yariguíes National Park.
 Here, we can observe Cerulean Warbler of course, but we will also look for Niceforo’s Wren, Gorgeted Wood-Quail, White-bellied Antpitta, White-mantled Barbet, Turquoise Dacnis, Beautiful Woodpecker, Magdalena Tapaculo, Parker’s Antbird, Indigo-capped Hummingbird, Yellow-throated Spadebill, among many more.
 Nights in San Vincente de Chucuri.